To order a copy of the The Brave New World of Goan Writing & Art 2025, contact Dogears Bookshop Margao.

 We have to have an honest conversation about the role of the regional writer, that faithful chronicler of the immediacy of the life he encounters around him.
 He has no greater purpose other than to document this life—its history, nature, people, idiosyncrasies—captured by his indefatigable pen and preserved for posterity.
 Without the regional writer, literature cannot thrive, authenticity cannot thrive, geographical specificity cannot thrive.

-Banner image of Goa is by Chelsea Marques and downloaded from unsplash.com
+Banner image by Karolina Badzmierowska and downloaded from unsplash.com

 The views expressed by contributors do not necessarily reflect those of the Joao Roque Literary Journal.
 They are here in the spirit of free speech to evoke discussion.
 Free speech is the pillar of a free society.
 You can write to lescarvalhos@yahoo.com if you wish to lodge a complaint.